mapillary/inplace_abn/README.md

 ## Installation

-The latest version of our code has only been tested under Linux with CUDA 9.0 and CUDNN 7.0, and it is not compatible with CUDA 8.0 anymore.
+The latest version of our code has only been tested under Linux with CUDA 9.0 + CUDNN 7.0 and is not compatible with CUDA 8.0 anymore.

 ### Requirements